ctvidic/Streve/README.md

 #### Future Work

 1. Off-Road Capability
     The real Strava is not confined to solely following roads or set paths.
-Due to time constraints this project could fully incorporate Google Maps Polylines feature to fully enable off-road workouts.
+Due to time constraints this project not could fully incorporate Google Maps Polylines feature to fully enable off-road workouts.
 This would be a great addition in the future to allow for off-road activities.

 #### Also...
 - Strava means 'strive' in Swedish.
 Streve means 'strive' in Norwegian.